 Kew Royal Botanic Gardens - London

-The garden has continued to adapt to its ever changing audience, with all the cafés and restaurants having access ramps, lifts situated within the buildings for access to the upper levels, fully accessible toilets and disabled parking available.
-The flat nature of the gardens and fully tarmacked paths lend themselves to being wheelchair and buggy accessible, while the well-situated benches and cafés allow resting places for tired legs.
-Kew can consume an entire day if you wish to experience it thoroughly, or it can be a beautiful afternoon stroll after the busy atmosphere of the capital city.
+The garden has continued to adapt to its ever-changing audience, and as a result, Kew Gardens offers disabled access to all its visitors.
+All the cafés and restaurants have access ramps, lifts situated within the buildings for access to the upper levels, fully accessible toilets, and disabled parking is available.
+In addition, the flat nature of the gardens and fully tarmacked paths lend themselves to being wheelchair and buggy accessible, while the well-situated benches and cafés allow resting places for tired legs.

 RHS Garden Wisley – Surrey

-RHS Garden Wisley was originally created by George Fergusson Wilson back in 1878 with the intent to cultivate difficult plants within the Oakwood Experimental Garden.
-Since then the garden has gained a reputation for the extraordinary primulas, lilies and Japanese irises that thrived there.
-After the death of Wilson, and the acquisition of more land the estate was gifted to the Royal Horticultural Society in 1903, and despite the focus being an ornamental garden, it was always retained an element of the experimental roots.
+RHS Garden Wisley was created by George Fergusson Wilson back in 1878 with the intent to cultivate difficult plants within the Oakwood Experimental Garden.
+Since then, the garden has gained a reputation for the extraordinary primulas, lilies and Japanese irises that thrived there.
+After the death of Wilson, and the acquisition of more land, the estate was gifted to the Royal Horticultural Society in 1903.
+Despite the focus being an ornamental garden, it has always retained an element of experimental roots.

-Despite the history of this garden, which has been designed and maintained by the same family for over 250 years, it has made incredible efforts to offer a more accessible and inclusive experience.
-Andrew Moores said that despite some steep inclines, the majority of the garden is accessible: “A designated wheelchairroute has been waymaked however as this includes some steepish inclines in the Victorian Rootree and gravelled/grassed surfaces in other parts of the garden, manual wheelchair users will need the assistance of an able companion.”
+Despite the history of this garden, which has been designed and maintained by the same family for hundreds of years, it has made incredible efforts to offer a more accessible and inclusive experience.
+Andrew Moores said that despite some steep inclines, the majority of the garden is accessible: “A designated wheelchair route has been waymarked, however as this includes some steepish inclines in the Victorian Rootery and gravelled/grassed surfaces in other parts of the garden, manual wheelchair users will need the assistance of an able companion.”

-With accessible toilets, café and parking this garden includes all the facilities while guaranteeing an interesting day out.
-The multitude of benches offer ideal places to stop and rest while appreciating the incredible planting that has brought this garden so much attention.
+With accessible toilets, café, and parking, this garden includes all the facilities while guaranteeing an interesting day out.
+In addition, the multitude of benches are ideal places to stop and rest while appreciating the incredible planting that has brought this garden so much attention.

 Helmsley Walled Garden - North Yorkshire

-The gardens also portray a gentle atmosphere preserving the balance between relaxing and reflective, according to Mike this is important to many of their visitors: “We maintain the garden as a place of peace and every year we have within our repeat visitors those who are either coming to terms with a critical illness for themselves, or having time away from a partner or parent who may be coming to terms.
-Sadly, for some they also find solace here following bereavement.
-But it is also a place of joy, with our supported volunteers full engaged in delivery a quality garden that contains over 250 fruit trees, a 150m double border of hot coloured perennials and a vegetable plot that fills our café with produce throughout the year.”
+The gardens also portray a gentle atmosphere that balances relaxation and reflection.
+According to Mike, this is important to many of their visitors: “We maintain the garden as a place of peace, and every year we have within our repeat visitors those who are either coming to terms with a critical illness for themselves or having time away from a partner or parent who may be coming to terms.
+Sadly, for some, they also find solace here following bereavement.
+But it is also a place of joy, with our supported volunteers fully engaged in delivering a quality garden that contains over 250 fruit trees, a 150m double border of hot-coloured perennials and a vegetable plot that fills our café with produce throughout the year.”

 National Botanic Garden of Wales - Carmarthenshire

-The National Botanic Garden of Wales has been the recipient of many awards since it opened its doors in the Millennium year.
-Not only is it the most visited garden in wales, but it has also been recognised as the most romantic, as well as the number one ‘Wonder of Wales’.
-This said, though it lacks the maturity of some of the other gardens on this list, it has enough innovation and creativity to more than compensate.
-The garden incorporates 560 acres of countryside, that is a joy to wander around, but it has a much more educational element as well, running classes year-round on everything from evolution to the role of plants in scientific research.
+The National Botanic Garden of Wales has received many awards since it opened its doors in the Millennium year.
+Not only is it the most visited garden in Wales, but it has also been recognised as the most romantic and the number one ‘Wonder of Wales’.
+The garden incorporates more than 560 acres of countryside, which is a joy to wander around, but it has a much more educational element as well, running classes year-round on everything from evolution to the role of plants in scientific research.

-On the subject of accessibility, Steffan John believes the success of the garden is within the original plans as well as the variety of services they offer to their visitors with limited mobility: “The garden has been designed to be accessible to all visitors whatever their ability.
+On the subject of accessibility, Steffan John, who works at the National Botanic Garden of Wales, believes the success of the garden is within the original plans as well as the variety of services the garden offers to their visitors with limited mobility: “The garden has been designed to be accessible to all visitors whatever their ability.